 - Summon Siri on your iPhone.
 You can do so by pressing the right-side button on iPhones with Face ID.
 On other iPhones, press the Home Button.
 You can also use the hot-word ‘Hey Siri.’

 - Now, ask it ‘Show all my passwords.‘

 - You can also ask Siri for specific passwords.
 For this, say something like, ‘Show my Gmail password,’ or ‘Show my Twitter password.’

 - Next, authenticate using Touch ID or Face ID.
 You will be inside the Settings app where you can view, copy, or AirDrop your credentials.

 What are the AutoFill Passwords?

 When Autofill Passwords is enabled, you automatically see the username/email (password is not shown but auto-filled) above the keyboard (or tap the key icon) when you are on a website or app’s login field.
 It is super handy.

 However, Apple provides you the option to disable this feature.
 For this, tap on the toggle next to Autofill Passwords under the Settings app → Passwords & Accounts.
 After this, you will have to manually follow the above steps, see/copy the username + password, and type/paste it.

-How to Delete Multiple Saved Passwords from iCloud Keychain
+How to delete accounts and passwords from iCloud Keychain

 - Open Settings → Passwords & Accounts.

 - Tap on Website & App Passwords.
 Authenticate using TouchID or FaceID.

 - Tap Edit from the upper-right.

 - Select the desired entries, and tap on Delete and confirm.

 Manually add a password to iCloud Keychain

 - Open the Settings app and tap on Passwords & Accounts.

 - Tap Website & App Passwords.